 Understanding your Email Campaigns Insights

-Marsello Insights dashboards helps you track the performance of your marketing over time!
+Marsello Insights dashboards help you track the performance of your marketing over time!
 These new insights display the revenue generated from your Marsello marketing, whilst also giving an overview of how your email campaigns are performing.

 In this article: